Mueller issues Steve Bannon subpoena in special counsel Russia probe

 A spokesperson for Mueller did not immediately respond to Fox News’ request for comment.

-Revelation of the Bannon's subpoena came as the onetime Breitbart News executive chairman testified behind closed doors on Capitol Hill Tuesday.
-Bannon appeared before investigators at the House Intelligence Committee as part of its Russia probe.
+Gowdy told Tucker Carlson, “The reason we had a little hiccup this morning was because executive privilege now covers things before you become the chief executive, which is just mind-numbing, and there is no legal support for it.
+But, we can’t make a witness answer a question.”

+Fox News has confirmed that Bannon will return to speak with the House Intel Committee Thursday afternoon.

-Bannon’s subpoena, and interview with congressional investigators, comes after the publication of Michael Wolff’s book “Fire and Fury: Inside the Trump White House,” where Bannon made comments blasting President Trump’s eldest son Donald Trump Jr., son-in-law Jared Kushner, and ex-campaign chairman Paul Manafort.
+Bannon’s subpoena and interview with congressional investigators came after the publication of Michael Wolff’s book, “Fire and Fury: Inside the Trump White House,” where Bannon made comments blasting Trump’s eldest son Donald Trump Jr., son-in-law Jared Kushner, and ex-campaign chairman Paul Manafort.

 STEVE BANNON TESTIFIES BEFORE HOUSE INTEL COMMITTEE AS PART OF RUSSIA PROBE